README.md

 - Review Protocol Design Exploration: Two-pass exploration of what review protocols beyond adversarial review the project might need — proposing seven candidate protocols, then subjecting them to adversarial challenge.
 Concludes that two new protocols (coherence audit, historical parallel test) should be formalized and five others should be folded into the adversarial protocol as standing questions.

-The project uses three structured review protocols, each addressing a different failure mode:
+The project uses four structured review protocols, each addressing a different failure mode:

 - Adversarial Review Protocol — Challenges claims.
 Counteracts convergence bias in multi-agent exchanges.
 Applied when exchanges generate strategic claims, produce near-total convergence, or will influence the project's direction.